adeslatt/post-rmats-single-run/README.md

 ## `TO DO`

-* Create similiar matrices for the A3SS, A5SS, RI and MXE data
+* Create similiar matrices for the A3SS, A5SS, RI
 * Turn into a proper Nextflow workflow to run on a platform - Lifebit's Data Science Suite Module (previously CloudOS).